DhairyaBahl/React-Messenger-App/README.md

 Anybody can contribute to this project.
 Just take an issue, give your ideas, work on the issue and I am always here to guide you throughout the process ❤ .

 ## 2. What are the steps to make my first contribution ?
-Kindly refer to the contributing.md file.
+Kindly refer to the [contributing.md](/contributing.md) file.
 All the contributing guidelines are written over there.

 ## 3. Is there any need to assign myself to the issue before starting to work on the issue ?
 It is better to wait until you are assigned to the issue.
 Although if you are make sure that no-one is working on the issue then you can start working on the issue.

-<h2>Contributors:</h2>
+# Contributors:

 ### Credits goes to these people:✨